 “If you want to go hunting for monsters that badly, ask Mary for some hunting quests.
 Monsters that you hunt and kill, you can bring back and go to the blacksmith to get new armor and weapons.
-Not only that, we will pay for every Magic Stones that you bring.”
+Not only that, but we will also pay for every Magic Stone that you bring.”

 I did not give them any special weapons or armor.
-I wanted to see their resolution and strength in this world, before I give anything for free.
-The thought of telling people that I have a boat load of treasures sounded like a very bad idea.
-I do not wanted to get hunted down for it.
+I wanted to see their resolution and strength in this world before I give anything for free.
+The thought of telling people that I have a boatload of treasures sounded like a very bad idea.
+I do not want to get hunted down for it.

 “We can do that?”

 Sun thought it over, and his solemn face was bright.
 “Come on, guys, let’s go hunt monsters.”

 “Are you out of your mind?”
 Anna spoke.
 She was the most timid out of the group.
 “We are going to get killed if we are not careful!”